- About Hunger

 - Get Involved

-We live in challenging times.
 The world has made unprecedented progress against hunger and poverty since 1990.
 If we do our part, it is possible to end hunger by 2030.
-But the priorities of President Trump and Congress could reverse this trend.
+But, the priorities of elected national leaders could reverse this trend.
 We expect Congress to again propose deep cuts to vital programs that help people who are struggling with hunger and poverty in the United States and around the world.

-Deep cuts to effective foreign assistance programs come at a time when famine is on the rise in South Sudan, Nigeria, Somalia, and Yemen and 20 million people are at risk of death.
-Plans to restructure Medicaid would limit access to health care for struggling families for decades to come, forcing families to choose between food and health care.
+Congress may also make cuts to international humanitarian and development assistance programs at a time when famine is on the rise in South Sudan, Nigeria, Somalia, and Yemen, and 20 million people are at risk of death.
+Our faith moves us to pray, fast, and take action, urging our nation’s leaders to protect programs that are vital for people who are struggling with hunger and poverty.

 You can also join us by texting FAST to 738-674.
 Message and data rates may apply.